DavideCologgi/So_long/README.md

 1. Be sure to be inside the "so_long" folder.
 2. Run the following command: `make` to compile the game.
 3. Start the game by running the command: `./so_long /maps/map2.ber`. <br>
 To try a smaller map, you can replace `map2.ber` with `map1.ber`.
-Alternatively, if you want to customize the level to your liking, you can modify the "map.ber" file as you wish, always ensuring that you adhere to the map rules.
+Alternatively, if you want to customize the level to your liking, you can modify the `map.ber` file as you wish, always ensuring that you adhere to the map rules.

 Enjoy the game!